-As a renter or a condominium unit owner in Alberta, you may not think insurance is a priority.
+As a tenant or a condominium unit owner in Alberta, you may not think insurance is a priority.
 You may think that because the building is covered by someone else, your personal effects aren’t worth insuring.
-What you may not know is that a Renter's Insurance or Condo Insurance policy also includes personal liability.
+What you may not know is that a Tenant's Insurance or Condo Insurance policy also includes personal liability.

 The Liability section of the policy will protect you in case you are found legally responsible of having unintentionally caused bodily injury or property damage to someone else.
 This can happen just the same when you are on vacation, at a public meeting, or attending your child’s soccer game.
 In fact, your coverage will follow you anywhere in the world.
 The policy also covers any court costs, lawyers’ fees and other expenses associated with your defence.